Polish Museum, Rapperswil: Museum today

-Impending eviction
+Eviction

 In late 2014 it was reported that, within two years, Swiss authorities will be evicting the Polish Museum from its 12th-century home, the Rapperswil Castle overlooking Lake Zürich.

 The castle is to be modernized and privatized, and the part currently housing the Polish Museum is to be turned into a restaurant.
 The castle will also become home to a local museum.

-It is not known where the Polish Museum's collections will be moved to.

-The Polish Museum's director, Anna Buchmann, attributes its looming eviction to the anti-Polonism of local politicians, particularly the owner of a local newspaper.
+The Polish Museum's director, Anna Buchmann, attributed its looming eviction to the anti-Polonism of local politicians, particularly the owner of a local newspaper.

-The Polish government has been unable to prevent the Museum's eviction.
+The Polish government had been unable to prevent the Museum's eviction.
 According to Kazimierz Ujazdowski, a member of Poland's Sejm (parliament) and former Polish Minister of Culture, the eviction could have been prevented.
 Ujazdowski told Poland's Radio Maryja: "The response of Poland's government was too late and too lackadaisical."

+Until June 2022 it was not known where the Polish Museum's collections would be moved to.
+It was then agreed, after a belated intervention by the Polish government which bought the new site on the lakeside, that the collection will be moving in the next two years, to the former Schwanen Hotel.